Festaff volunteer requirements

 At every festival there will be a volunteer meeting in or around the campsite area the evening prior to commencement of public entry to the festival.
 It is your responsibility to get to this meeting in good time.
 If you fail to be present at this meeting then we may terminate your involvement as a volunteer at the festival.
 If you turn up for this meeting under the influence of drugs, alcohol or other intoxicating substances you will be sent home, as this meeting is an essential part of your role on site.

 You will be provided with any elements of uniform you are required to wear whilst volunteering on site.
 This will generally be a hi-vis vest, with maybe one other item.
 (Please note this does not include footwear, jackets, waterproofs, sunhat - these you must provide yourself).
 If any element of your uniform is not returned or is damaged in any way, you shall be liable to refund us the cost of the uniform.
 We may utilise your deposit to meet part of this cost.
-A lost hi-vis will cost £20, so be sure to take care of it and return it to us after your shifts!
+A lost hi-vis will cost £20 and you may have to leave site, so be sure to take care of it and return it to us after your shifts!

 You must provide all your own camping equipment.
 Please check this before you leave home.